cepthomas/Nebulua/docs/tech_notes.md

 - Uses 64 bit Lua 5.4.2 from [here](https://luabinaries.sourceforge.net/download.html).
 - Uses [C code conventions](https://github.com/cepthomas/c_bag_of_tricks/blob/master/conventions.md).

+`builder.lua` does most of the work to build, test, etc.

 ## Design

 - All lua code is in modules except for the Api functions such as `step()` which are in global `_G`.